binarybottle/optimize_layouts/keyboards/README_keyboards.md

   #### Assign the next 11 letters to the 11 remaining top-16 keys
   For each of Step 1's 65,520 configuration files, a branch-and-bound algorithm optimally arranges the next set of letters for that configuration.
+  A score is computed for each layout (see "Layout scoring" in README.md).

   If we choose 11 letters (`nsrhldcumfp`), then there are more than 39.9 million (11!) possible permutations, resulting in 16 filled positions: